seanwhs/Tutorials/Python/AI-Asiignment-Grader/Part2-Building-the-UI-with-Panel.md

 )
 ```

-Unlike a normal HTML dropdown, this is simply another Python object.

-Later we'll use
+Later, we’ll use:

 ```python
 subject.value
 ```

-to determine which grading prompt should be sent to the AI.
+to determine how the AI should evaluate the assignment.

 ---

 # Adding the Grade Button

-Next, create a button.

 ```python
 grade_button = pn.widgets.Button(